Michael Gambon: 2012–2019: Television projects and final roles

-Personal life
+Personal life and death

-Gambon married mathematician Anne Miller in 1962 when he was 22 years old.
-Known for being protective of his privacy, he once responded to an interviewer's question about his wife by asking, "What wife?"
-The couple lived in Gravesend, Kent.
-They have one son, who later became a ceramics expert on the BBC series Antiques Roadshow.
+Gambon married mathematician Anne Miller in 1962.
+Known for being protective of his privacy, he once responded to an interviewer's question about his wife by asking, "What wife?".
+The couple had homes in Gravesend, Kent, and Aldeburgh, Suffolk.
+They had one son, Fergus (born 1964), who later became a ceramics expert on the BBC series Antiques Roadshow.

 Gambon brought Philippa Hart, a woman 25 years his junior, to the set while filming the 2001 film Gosford Park and introduced her to his co-stars as his girlfriend.
-When their affair was publicly revealed in 2002, he moved out of the home he shared with his wife.
-He has been with Hart since 2000, when they worked together on Channel 4 series Longitude.
+When their affair was publicly revealed in 2002, he moved out of the home he shared with his wife, though they later reconciled.
+He was with Hart, a set designer, from 2000, when they worked together on Channel 4 series Longitude.
 In February 2007, it was revealed that Hart was pregnant with Gambon's child and gave birth to a son.
-Hart gave birth to Gambon's third child in 2009.
+The couple had a second son in 2009.
+They owned a home in West London.

 In the New Year Honours 1998, Gambon was appointed a Knight Bachelor for services to drama.
 On 17 July 1998, he was invested by Prince Charles at Buckingham Palace.

-Gambon is a qualified private pilot.
+Gambon was a qualified private pilot.
 His love of cars led to his appearance on the BBC series Top Gear.
 He raced the Suzuki Liana so aggressively that it went around the last corner of his lap on two wheels.
-The final corner of the Top Gear test track has been named "Gambon Corner" or simply "Gambon" in his honour.
-He appeared on the programme again on 4 June 2006 and set a time in the Chevrolet Lacetti of 1:50.3, a significant improvement on his previous time of 1:55.
+The final corner of the Top Gear test track was named "Gambon Corner" or simply "Gambon" in his honour.
+He appeared on the programme again in 2006 and set a time in the Chevrolet Lacetti of 1:50.3, a significant improvement on his previous time of 1:55.
 He clipped his namesake corner the second time, and when asked why by Jeremy Clarkson, replied, "I don't know, I just don't like it."

+Gambon died in Witham on 27 September 2023, aged 82, following a bout of pneumonia.
+In 2024, it was reported that Hart, his long-term girlfriend and mother of two of his sons, had been left nothing in the actor's will: almost all of his fortune was passed to Lady Gambon, his wife of 61 years.